KMMBridgeKMMBridge SPM Quick Start

 SPM and Xcode

 Xcode can understand and use SPM dependencies, but SPM is an independent build system that can be used to build Swift-oriented projects without the GUI Xcode tools.
 SPM has its own conventions and rules as well as config.
-The details of SPM config are way beyond this post, but here are the basics.
+The details of SPM config are way beyond this post, for now we’ll go over the basics.

 SPM is configured with a file called Package.swift.
 Unless you’re doing something complex (and you really* know what you’re doing), that file lives in the root of your KMP repo.